lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ```
 As you can see in the output above, we've got some information about our simulation run (batch): data size, sid information and a number and a list of topics.

-Now we are ready to do some simple research and draw some plots:
+Now we are ready to do some simple research and draw some plots.
+All MatPlotLib capabilities available here, but the [CITROS Data Analisys](https://citros.io/doc/docs_data_analysis) package provides it's own powerfull functions (also based on MatPlotLib):

 ```python
 citros.xy_plot(ax2,